robabrazado/adventofcode2024/README.md

 [Later] Part 1 rewrite worked out well!
 On to part 2.

 [Later] The theory was sound for how to approach part 2, but I was tripping myself with what turned out to be an implementation bug, which was a bummer because I didn't have a good way to debug it.
 Like...it was just a whole lot of data to sift through, so I wasn't sure how to narrow down where the problem was.
 Anyway...got there eventually!
 Not without one round of "Oh, *that's* why it's so slow," but the slowness was just my own naivete and not related to the bug I had coded.
 In any case.
 It's fine now.
 Onward!
+The decision at this point is whether to try to finish part 2 of 24 or to go back to banging my head against 21.
+Either way, I think I'm done for today.

 **Spoilers for Day 22 part 1**